Raise and Reshape Sagging Breasts with a Swift Recovery

 Your surgeon will make every effort to make your scars as inconspicuous as possible.
 Still, it’s important to remember that mastopexy scars are extensive and permanent.
 They often remain lumpy and red for months, then gradually become less obvious, sometimes eventually fading to thin white lines.
 Fortunately, the scars can usually be placed so that you can wear even low-cut tops.

 You should also keep in mind that a breast lift won’t keep you firm forever–the effects of gravity, pregnancy, aging, and weight fluctuations will eventually take their toll again.
-Women who have implants along with their breast lift may find the results last longer.
+Women who have a breast augmentation along with their breast lift may find the results last longer.

 A breast lift is not a simple operation, but it’s normally safe.
 As with any surgery, there is always a possibility of complications or a reaction to the anesthesia.
 Bleeding and infection following a breast lift are uncommon, but they can cause scars to widen.
 You can reduce your risks by closely following your pre-op and post-op instructions.